khaosans/ddd-llm-claims/docs/visualization_guide.md

 ### Mermaid Diagrams: The Language of Visualizations

-**The Story**: Mermaid is a text-based diagramming language that lets us create visualizations using code.
-Think of it like writing a screenplay—you describe what should happen, and Mermaid creates the visual representation.
+**Mermaid Diagramming**: Mermaid is a text-based diagramming language that enables programmatic visualization creation.
+It uses declarative syntax to describe system structure and behavior, which Mermaid renders as visual diagrams.

 **What You Can Create**:
 - **Flowcharts**: Show processes and decision flows